-If you go, you will probably not know that it is here that an English horse and Arabian horse were crossed to give birth to the Anglo-Arab breed.
+If you ride horses, you may know that it was here that an English horse and Arabian horse were crossed to give birth to the Anglo-Arab breed.
 It is now on racetracks that you see its most beautiful specimens.
 Though the stud farm continues to play a role related to reproduction and breeding, it now functions as a riding school.
 You can learn or improve your skills in acrobatics, the Hungarian Post, and the carousel.

-The Université des Arts Equestres is in residence here.
-La Maison du Cheval has a wonderful collection of carriages that will inspire you to take a turn in the park, but it also has a leather upholstery shop whose smells are distinctly evocative.
+The Université des Arts Équestres (Equestrian Art University) is in residence here.
+La Maison du Cheval (House of Horses) has a wonderful collection of carriages that will inspire you to take a turn in the park, but it also has a leather upholstery shop whose smells are distinctly evocative.

 +33 (0)5 62 56 31 01